Here’s the tl;dr version. YES!

 - White space is your friend.

 - If you must use a video, add closed caption and turn off autoplay.

 Take a look at your site.
 Do you hit the mark with all of these easy ways to improve accessibility for your site?
 If not, get to it!
 You may also be “too close” to your website.
-I also offer a Website Rescue that adds some of the basic web-accessible elements to your site along with fixing a dozen other things that plague Shopify & Squarespace stores.
+I also offer the Website Rescues that adds some of the basic web-accessible elements to your site along with fixing a dozen other things that plague Shopify stores.